-The option form will be completed online and a link for this will be sent home via email and a text message will be sent to let you know during the week beginning 6 February.
-You can complete this table below to plan your thoughts in preparation.
+The options form will be completed online and a link for this will be sent home via email and a text message will be sent to let you know during the week beginning 19th February.
+The deadline for option choices is Wednesday 6th March which allows just over two weeks to complete the online form.